tav/espians-planfile/pecus-article.md

 Title:

-> Pecus: An Appreciation Economy so Creators May Get Rewarded
+> Pecus: Creating An Appreciation Economy for Creators to Get Rewarded